Archive Canvas course content

 Per the UW Canvas Course Data Retention Policy, content created in the UW Canvas LMS is retained for five years after the end of the academic year in which the course section was offered.
 The following instructions are intended to help you decide what, if anything, you want to save from Canvas courses that are due to expire soon.

 Important: Panopto recordings and Zoom recordings within a Canvas course have separate retention policies.
-If you need to archive Panopto or Zoom recordings, you will need to do so separately.
+If you need to save Panopto or Zoom recordings, you will need to do so separately.

 What do I need to do?

-• If you are building a teaching portfolio, you may want to save examples of your instructional work.
+- You’re building a teaching portfolio, and want to save examples of your instructional work.

 What if I want to keep a few things?